forestcaver/Benjolin/README.md

 This version adds an opamp to add gain to the output to approx 10v p-p.
 It also normalises T1 to osc 2 cv input (can still be attenuated with the pot), normalises T2 to osc 1 cv and T2 to filter cv input.

-Please note: I have not built this version.
-I built a version that had a trivially small error, so I updated the design before uploading here.
-I am confident it will be fine but I have not 100% verified it!